HamidKarimi-Rouzbahani/Intracranial_EEG_generalisation/README.md

 This is the readme file for the scripts used in the study.

 The analyis scripts are the ones whose file names start with Cx, x referring the order of use from epoching the data to plotting the final figures.
-The scripts have cooments to help with their understanding.
+The scripts have coments to help with their understanding.
 But, please feel free to contact Hamid Karimi-Rouzbahani at hkarimi265@gmail.com if you have qny questions.
 The other scripts, which do not start with a C, are feature extraction scripts, which are called within the "C2_Alldsets_Seizure_all_feature_extraction.m".
 Each of them has been explained in the manuscript and cited in the following references:

 Karimi-Rouzbahani, H., Shahmohammadi, M., Vahab, E., Setayeshi, S., & Carlson, T. (2021).
 Temporal variabilities provide additional category-related information in object category decoding: a systematic comparison of informative EEG features.
-Neural Computation, 33(11), 3027-3072.
+Neural Computation, 33(11), 3027-3072. https://doi.org/10.1162/neco_a_01436

-and
+&
 Karimi-Rouzbahani, H., & Woolgar, A. (2022).
 When the whole is less than the sum of its parts: maximum object category information and behavioral prediction in multiscale activation patterns.
-Frontiers in Neuroscience, 16, 825746.
+Frontiers in Neuroscience, 16, 825746. https://doi.org/10.3389/fnins.2022.825746

 I provide below a short discription of each of the custom scripts used in the current manuscript - the scripts with C as their initial letter in file name.
 More details can be found within each script.